ipeaGIT/acesso_app/README.md

 ## Instructions

-After cloning the repository, start by locating the `atlasacessibilidade/acesso_app.Rproj` file and opening it in RStudio.
+After cloning the repository, start by locating the `acesso_app.Rproj` file and opening it in RStudio.

 ### Data setup